Menditect/documentation/docs/mta/frontend-glossary.md

 ## Tracefile
 Context: <font face='Courier New' size='+1' color="#41a837">Playwright</font>

 A .ZIP file that contains information about an executed Playwright Frontend test.
 The Tracefile is essentially a recording of all browser pages and elements during the test, and the [Locators](#locator) and [Actions](#action) performed.
-The Trace Viewer at the Playwright Website can be used to view the recording.
+The Tracefile Viewer in MTA can be used to view the recording.

 More info at: https://playwright.dev/docs/trace-viewer#opening-the-trace